 Canada Soccer announces list of players allocated to NWSL for 2015 season

-Posted on 14 January 2015 in ↳ National Women's Soccer League
+Posted on 14 January 2015 in Around the Soccer World

 Canada Soccer and the National Women's Soccer League (NWSL) have announced the official list of allocated players for the 2015 NWSL regular season.
 Thirteen Canadian internationals have been allocated to six different teams, and a total of 42 allocated National Team players will be participating in the upcoming season with 25 Americans, and four Mexicans also joining the league.